AnggaR96s/Reforestation/README.md

-## Why are fish so smart?
-Because they live in schools!
+## What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.